 For Jehovah's Witnesses patient visitation, assistance on decisions about nonuse of blood and blood-related products or for information about nonblood alternative medical protocols for procedures traditionally requiring blood products, call Craig Tidwell at 323-270-3601.

 Note: Craig Tidwell is the HLC Patient Visitation Group coordinator as well as a Cedars-Sinai's Spiritual Care Department volunteer who visits Jehovah's Witness patients and families.
 He can help with questions related to use or nonuse of blood products.

 - Visits by Chaplaincy Department volunteers

 - Inspirational programs on Channel 50

-- Interfaith Calendar - The Interfaith Calendar lists primary sacred times for world religions, including Islam, Buddhist, Judaism, Hindu, Christian, Baha’i, Zoroastrian, Sikh, Shinto, Jain, Confucian, Daoist, Native American religions and more at www.interfaithcalendar.org.
+- The Harvard Divinity School Multifaith Calendar lists primary sacred times for world religions, including Islam, Buddhist, Judaism, Hindu, Christian, Baha’i, Zoroastrian, Sikh, Shinto, Jain, Confucian, Daoist, Native American religions and more.